-How much does a women contribute to birth outcomes?
+How much does a birther contribute to birth outcomes?
 It's impossible to know.
-Her physical and biological history play a role.
-Her emotional readiness contributes in a big way.
-And her own personal empowerment and education can be game-changers.
+The birther's physical and biological history, as well as emotional readiness contribute a lot.
+A birther's personal empowerment and education can be game-changers.
 But it's not everything.

-On one end of the spectrum, I see women who jump into the deep end of pregnancy with both feet ready to "take it on."
-These are the STRONG women who take all the classes, read all the books, eat the best they can, stay physically active, listen to their guided meditation tracks, create their methodical birth plans, and hire the perfect team.
+On one end of the spectrum, I see clients jump into the deep end of pregnancy with both feet ready to "take it on."
+These are the STRONG birthers who take all the classes, read all the books, eat the best they can, stay physically active, listen to their guided meditation tracks, create their birth plans, and hire the perfect team.
 Sometimes their births go off without a hitch.
 Other times, they don't.
-So was it all for naught?

-On the other end of the spectrum, I see women who enter the unknown waters of pregnancy with a very relaxed or laissez faire approach, who believe "what will be will be" or "I'll let my doctor decide what's best."
-These are the FLEXIBLE women.
+On the other end of the spectrum, I see clients enter the unknown waters of pregnancy with a very relaxed or laissez faire approach, who believe "what will be will be" or "I'll let my doctor decide what's best."
+These are the FLEXIBLE birthers.
 Sometimes their births go off without a hitch.
 Other times, they don't.
-So are they vindicated?

 If you can't control birth outcomes from either end of the spectrum, what's the best approach?
-Right in the middle, where strength and flexibility meet.
+The answer: right in the middle, where strength and flexibility meet.

 I will always encourage my clients to be proactive in their pregnancy, to work toward their ideal birth outcome, and to dream as big as they can.
-This creates strong women.
-But in that process, they must also prepare for the hardest aspect of all: letting go.
+This creates strength But in that process, they must also prepare for the hardest aspect of all: letting go.
 They must prepare to surrender.
 They must prepare for a variety of outcomes, but only after they've done their part.
-This creates flexible women.
+This creates flexibility.

 My yoga mentor, Syl Carson, teaches that yoga develops stamina, and stamina is the marriage of both strength and flexibility.
-Now I’m beginning to realize that stamina can take place both physically and emotionally!
+Stamina affects us both physically and emotionally!

-When a woman full of stamina--both strong AND flexible--gives birth, she is able to accept what is.
+When birthers full of stamina give birth, they are able to accept what is.
 It doesn't mean everything is smiles and laughter.
-Strong and flexible women cry, grieve, mourn, and hurt just like everybody else.
+Strong and flexible birthers cry, grieve, mourn, and hurt just like everybody else.
 They wade through messes and deal with whatever shizzzz life throws at them.
 But they don't fixate on what isn't.

-In that surrender, she discovers peace, because she knows in her heart that she earnestly DID do all she could do.
-It wasn't all for naught--her diet mattered, her physical exercise mattered, her knowledge and preparation still mattered!
-That's when she realizes there are other forces at play, other factors that contributed to her birth outcome.
-By admitting that she isn't all-powerful she paradoxically discovers her power.
+In that surrender, birthers discover peace, because they know in their hearts that they earnestly did all they could.
+It wasn't all for naught: diet, physical exercise, knowledge and preparation still mattered!
+Knowing this helps birthers recognize that there are other factors that contribute to birth outcomes.
+By admitting that they aren't all-powerful they paradoxically discover their power.

-Who or what are those other "forces" or "factors"?
-One big factor is her birth team.
+Who or what are those other "factors"?
+One big one is the birth team.

 Who else, then, contributes to or influences your birth story?
 Hear me out on this one.
 This is where we have to leave evidence on the sidelines and just lean into our intuition a little bit.
 Let's talk about your baby.
 This is where we open the door to the great "what if."
 Because we have no way of knowing just how much our babies contribute to their own birth, it ought to leave us in a place of neutrality, quite similar to how many might feel about God.
 We can neither prove no disprove the existence of God, so instead we get to imagine and wonder and postulate and hope.
 There's so much beauty in that space.
 I find this same beauty as I ponder the role that our babies play in birth.